-- In your web browser of choice, navigate to tineye.com.
+- In your chosen web browser, go to tineye.com.

 - Tap the arrow icon to the left of the search box to upload a picture.

-- Once your picture is uploaded, which can take a few seconds, you’ll see any matches found.
+- Once your picture is uploaded, you’ll see any matches found.

-There are lots of apps that will allow you to perform a reverse image search in Android or iOS, all of which can spare you from having to open your browser every time you want to look up a picture.
+There are a number of specialty apps dedicated to performing reverse image searches in Android or iOS, all of which can spare you from having to open your browser every time you want to look up a picture.
 Here are a few of the best.

-This app enables you to upload an image from your gallery or snap a photo and perform a quick reverse image search in Google and Yandex.
-It’s straightforward and easy to use — simply tap the gallery or camera icon at the bottom, crop if you want to, and perform the search to find out where the image came from.
+Photo Sherlock lets you upload an image from your gallery or snap a photo to easily perform a quick reverse image search in the Google and Yandex engines.
+Just tap the gallery or camera icon at the bottom of the window, crop if you wish, and perform the search to find out where the image comes from.

-Reversee is a decent option for iPhone owners that allows you to rotate and crop images before you search.
+Reversee is a great option for iO that lets you rotate and crop images before searching.
 It also works as an iOS extension, so you can use it within apps like Photos, Safari, and Chrome.
-The pro version comes with a host of additional features and no advertisements, allowing you to edit images, search multiple engines (Google, Bing, and Yandex), paste image URLs, and gather detailed info about the images that appear in your results.
+The pro version drops the ads and comes with a host of additional features that allow you to edit images, search with multiple engines (Google, Bing, and Yandex), paste image URLs, and gather detailed info about the images that appear in your results.